hphelion/documentation/commercial/GA1/commercial.install-GA-DNSaaS.md

 Before proceeding with the install ensure that you have met all the prequisites, which includes gathering the required information, creating the necessary users/projects and ensuring the users/projects have the appropriate roles.
 Failure to do so will result in a failed install.

-##Publish CSU contents:
+###Publish CSU contents

-1. Use Target Credentials to login to the Overcloud's Horzon UI.
+1. Login to the Overcloud's Horzon using **Target Credentials**.
 2. Click **Admin** Tab in the left panel.<br> The tab displays an option in the left panel.
 3. Click **Other** and then select **Updates and Extensions** to open the Updates and Extensions page.
-3. Select the appropriate build in the list  and click **Install** (soon to be renamed "Publish") 4.A pop-up will appear, click "Install" again.
+3. Select the appropriate build from the list  and click **Install**.
+Install dialog box is displayed.
-5.Wait for several minutes for the status of the Build to proceed from "Installing" to "Installed"
+4.Click **Install**.
+It will take several minutes for the status of the Build to proceed from Installing to Installed.

-Booting the installer VM:
+###Boot the installer VM

-1. Login to the Overcloud's Horzon UI using the "Target Credentials" (The "dnsaas" user, if the commands above were used)
-2. Navigate to "Project" -> "Compute" -> "Images"
-3. Find the "dnsaas-installer_0.1.0b12" image in the list, and click "Launch" (Note - the build number will change depending on the particular release)
+1. Login to OverCloud Horizon using **Target Credentials**.
+2. Click **Project** and then select Compute to  open the Images page.
+3. Select the image file from the list and click **Launch**.
+For example: select  **dnsaas-installer_0.1.0b12** to launch this image.

 	a.
-Set the instance name to "dnsaas-installer", or similar.
+Set the instance name to **dnsaas-installer**, or similar.

-	b.Set the instance flavor to "m1.small"
+	b.Set the instance flavor to **m1.small**

 	c.Select an appropriate SSH keypair

-	d.Select the "default-net" network, if not automatically populated.
+	d.Select the **default-net** network, if not automatically populated.

-	e.Click "Launch" to launch the VM
+	e.Click **Launch** to launch the VM

 4. Find the just-launched VM in the list, click "Associate Floating IP"

     a.
-Select/Create a Floating IP, make a note of the IP.
+Select/Create a Floating IP.
+Ensure that you remember the IP.

 	b.
-Click "Associate
+Click **Associate**.

+5. Click **Project** and then select Compute to  open the Images page.
-5. Navigate to "Project" -> "Compute" -> "Access and Security"
+6. Navigate to "Project" -> "Compute" -> "Access and Security"
 6. Find the "default" security group, click "Manage Rules"

 	a.
 Click "Add Rule"